 - Property management fees

-You shouldn’t be put off by all these costs as you can earn some serious returns, but it’s important to note that you will need money for investment in real estate.
+You shouldn’t be put off by all these costs, as you can earn some serious returns.
+However, it’s important to note that you will need to save a fair amount to invest in real estate.